 How do Coloradans feel about a presumed consent system?

-Coloradans do not support a presumed consent system: Research commissioned in 2011 found that 56% of Colorado respondents were opposed to an “opt-out” or presumed consent system.
+National research commissioned by the Department of Health and Human Services in 2019 found that 34% of respondents would “opt-out” of a presumed consent system if the United States moved to this type of system.
+This supports local research, which found that 56% of Colorado respondents were opposed to an opt-out system.
 Many respondents viewed this pronouncement as one deemed by the government, not one of their own choosing.
 This could spur many to opt out, not wanting to be mandated to be a donor, though not necessarily due to a lack of support or belief in organ and tissue donation.

 What you need to know about Presumed Consent or Opt-Out: